ryan-rosenfeld/2020-elm-game-tutorial/README.md

 bottom right of the browser window, and use the UI that it shows to go back and forth through the app's state.

+### Other commands

+* `yarn build` - if `yarn serve` doesn't work because you have a compile error, use this to run just the build
+* `yarn elm install some/package` - install a package
+* `yarn elm repl` - get a prompt where you can test out Elm commands

 ### Editor support

 If you use vscode, you should install the [Elm